pikvm/pikvm/docs/faq.md

     * For HDMI-CSI bridge, bus bandwidth is not enough to transmit more than 1080p50.
     * For HDMI-USB dongle, high latency and low video quality.
     * General hardware video capture differs from software streaming and introduces additional latency.
-    * PiKVM can't transmit audio at this time.
-It will be available on PiKVM v3 HAT at some point in the future (implemented in the hardware, but doesn't have software support).

 ??? question "Can PiKVM do 4K video?"